datastax/dsbulk/manual/settings.md

 Default: **"\*\*/\*.json"**.

-#### --connector.json.generatorFeatures _&lt;list&gt;_
+#### --connector.json.generatorFeatures _&lt;map&lt;string,boolean&gt;&gt;_

-JSON generator features to enable.
-Valid values are all the enum constants defined in `com.fasterxml.jackson.core.JsonGenerator.Feature`.
-For example, a value of `[ESCAPE_NON_ASCII, QUOTE_FIELD_NAMES]` will configure the generator to escape all characters beyond 7-bit ASCII and quote field names when writing JSON output.
+A map of JSON generator features to set.
+Map keys should be enum constants defined in `com.fasterxml.jackson.core.JsonGenerator.Feature`.
+For example, a value of `{ ESCAPE_NON_ASCII : true, QUOTE_FIELD_NAMES : true }` will configure the generator to escape all characters beyond 7-bit ASCII and quote field names when writing JSON output.
 Used for unloading only.

-Default: **[]**.
+#### --connector.json.mapperFeatures _&lt;map&lt;string,boolean&gt;&gt;_

+A map of JSON mapper features to set.
+Map keys should be enum constants defined in `com.fasterxml.jackson.databind.MapperFeature`.
+Used both for loading and unloading.

 #### -maxConcurrentFiles,--connector.json.maxConcurrentFiles _&lt;string&gt;_